CA Final Law 1.5 Day Strategy

 You can first focus on high-weightage chapters and topics.
 You should also go with the ABC analysis of the CA Final Law paper, helping you to practice high-score topics, use summary notes, and learn ICAI material-based keywords to cover the whole syllabus quickly.

-2. Which are the chapters that I learn first during my last 1.5 days of preparation?
+2. Which are the chapters that I learned first during my last 1.5 days of preparation?

 You should go with the chapters that are highly scoring, such as directors, meetings, securities law, FEMA, and professional ethics.